-The International Association of Forensic Linguists (IAFL) is an organization that consists primarily of linguists whose work involves them in the law.
+The International Association for Forensic and legal Linguistics (IAFLL) is an organization that consists primarily of linguists whose work involves them in the law.
 Narrowly defined, this means linguistic evidence in court (authorship attribution, disputed confessions, etc.), but the association also aims to bring together those working on all aspects of language and the law (legal language, language in the legal process, and language as evidence).
 In addition to linguists, others, particularly members of the legal profession, are welcome to apply for membership.

 Purpose & Aims